Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 Column | Type | Description
 --- | --- | ---
-@id | Data entry | Persistent, managed unique ID in URL format (if available), for example an ROR for an organisation.
+@id | Data entry | Persistent, managed unique ID in URL format (if available), for example, an ROR for an organisation.
 @type | Pre-filled | The type of the publisher.
 Only `Organization` is valid. name | Data entry | The name of the organisation.